 Below is an example of a space compression effect.
 In reality, the lanterns hang at a distance of about two to three meters from each other.

 You can get very unexpected results with the right angle, but this isn’t easy because finding a location can take a long time.
 This is a price to pay for a unique shot because not every photographer has such a focal length and the desire and time to search.
 So if you want to experiment, then a mirror lens can be a great choice.
 However, there are some subtleties here.
 Let’s figure it out.

 Before we go directly to our hero, it is necessary to understand the features of lenses with such an optical design.

-Initially, the scheme was used in telescopic construction, and only later it was used in the production of photographic lenses.
-Perhaps the most famous lens that will be heard by many photographers is the Sony FE 100-400mm.
-Actually, my acquaintance with mirror-lens lenses began with that.
+Initially, the scheme was used in telescopic construction, and only later was it used in the production of photographic lenses.
+Perhaps the most famous lens that many photographers will hear is the Sony FE 100-400mm.
+My acquaintance with mirror-lens lenses began with that.

-So, we have analyzed the main features of mirror lens lenses, let’s get acquainted with our hero.
+So, we have analyzed the main features of mirror lens lenses; let’s get acquainted with our hero.

 Appearance and Characteristics of Tokina 400mm F8